Young black kids growing up in the Bronx who don't even know what the word computer is.

 That's unconstitutional.

-It's a similar issues come up in the state of Wisconsin.
+Similar issues come up in the state of Wisconsin.

-There was a landmark three four decision.
+There was a landmark 3-4 decision.

-There's certain things that maybe they pulled off in the past that we're now hip to, and hopefully we'll be organized and there'll be enough people volunteering to keep them as honest as we possibly can.
+There's certain things that maybe they pulled off in the past that we're now hip to, and hopefully will be organized and there'll be enough people volunteering to keep them as honest as we possibly can.

 We'll have no shot.